Music

 Graduate Degree

 The Master of Music in Music Education online degree program prepares students to teach and lead at an advanced level by enhancing their knowledge of music best practices, research and cutting-edge approaches.
 Students explore issues in social justice and critical philosophy, well-known teaching methods, technological advances, strategies for music theory and composition and much more.
 The music education program consists of 12 online courses, culminating with an independent project in lieu of a general oral examination or thesis defense.
-This professional degree does not lead directly to teaching certification.
-For more information review the online program website.
+Note: This professional degree does not lead directly to teaching certification.
+For more information, review the online program website.

 All MUSIC courses will have a course fee.